-This Quarterly Brief will discuss the latest HIV management data from the second quarter of 2019.
+This Quarterly Brief will discuss the latest HIV data from the second quarter of 2021.

 This activity is intended for physicians, physician assistants, nurse practitioners, nurses, and pharmacists who treat/manage patients with HIV.

 Upon completion of this enduring material, participants should be able to:

 In support of improving patient care, Rush University Medical Center is jointly accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for the healthcare team.

 Rush University Medical Center designates this live activity for a maximum of AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.